-4.3 Function Types and Functions
+5.3 Function Types and Functions

-Function types have names that start with upper case letter (Linear, Voigt).
+Function types have names that start with upper case letter, e.g. Linear or Voigt.

-Functions have names prefixed with the percent symbol (%func).
+Functions have names prefixed with the percent symbol, e.g. %func.
 Every function has a type and variables bound to its parameters.
-One way to create a function is to specify both type and variables: